raraworkshop/raraworkshop.github.io/_pages/home.md

           Documents serve as the backbone of knowledge preservation, decision-making, and information dissemination across domains such as law, finance, medicine, and academia.
 They encapsulate structured and unstructured data, requiring sophisticated processing to extract, synthesize, and verify critical insights.
 As AI-driven document understanding advances, ensuring factual accuracy, reasoning over complex contexts, and attributing information to reliable sources becomes increasingly vital.

 The RARA workshop addresses persistent challenges in document processing that have been amplified in the era of Large Language Models (LLMs).
 Extracting information from complex, multi-modal documents often requires reasoning over multiple sections, linking disparate pieces of evidence, and ensuring consistency across sources.
 Attribution remains a key issue, as models struggle to trace generated content back to reliable references, making verification difficult.
 While LLMs have improved contextual understanding, they also introduce risks such as hallucinations, overgeneralization, and opacity in their decision-making.
-Our workshop explores frameworks that ground document understanding through four key emerging pillars
+Our workshop explores frameworks that ground document understanding through four key emerging pillars:

         </p>